aranega/iguala/README.md

 ### Collections patterns

-Here is a list of some patterns that can be applied to collections:
+Here is a list of some examples of patterns that can be applied to collections:

 * `[]`, means empty collection
 * `[3]` means a collection with only one value: `3`